-Attention all shoppers: Detroit shopping is a triple threat, offering a selection of boutiques in Detroit, megamalls and outlets.
+Attention all shoppers: Detroit shopping is a triple threat, offering a selection of boutiques in Detroit, megamalls and outlet malls.
 Whether you prefer high-end brands, uniquely Detroit shops, the best deals at outlet centers, or a mix of everything together, Detroit has your shopping needs covered.

 Downtown Detroit Shopping